 2. Keep Your Valuables Secure

-When you are planning to travel, make sure that you don’t bring items that are very valuable, such as expensive jewelry, heirlooms, important documents, and the like.
+When you are planning to travel, make sure that you don’t bring items that are very valuable, such as expensive jewellery, heirlooms, important documents, and the like.

 Modern gadgets that are necessary for your adventures such as DSLRs, tablets, smartphones, and laptops are still considered valuables but can really improve your overall travel experience, so think carefully about what you want to bring with you, and how upset you would be if they got lost or stolen.